SeraphSecure/yaml/README.md

-# go-yaml Seraph Secure fork
+> [!NOTE]
-This is a fork for Seraph Secure that cherrypicks some commits from open PRs, because the original repository was archived.
+> This is a fork for Seraph Secure that cherrypicks some commits from open PRs, because the original repository was archived.

-The original readme (albeit modified for this fork), including the "unmaintained" notice from the original author is below.
+>

----
+> The original readme (albeit modified for this fork), including the "unmaintained" notice from the original author is below.

 # THIS PROJECT IS UNMAINTAINED